-The new add-on Star on Disney+ has now launched, and it brings together films and TV shows from Disney’s Creative Studios, such as FX, 20th Television and 20th Century Studios.
-This means that there’s now double the amount of content available with your Disney+ subscription.
+Star on Disney+ has now launched, and it brings together films and TV shows from Disney’s Creative Studios, such as FX Productions and 20th Century Studios.
+This means that there’s now a ton of new content available with your Disney+ subscription.

 As well as Disney+ star movies that are probably unsuitable for the main service – looking at you Deadpool 2 – Star introduces brand-new original shows from the creators of Big Little Lies and Rick and Morty, as well as modern classics such as Lost and Modern Family.

 Here’s the best TV shows available in the Star section of Disney+ – just remember to turn on parental controls…

 Back when all US shows ran a gargantuan 24 episodes every year, 24 took the novel approach of having each season cover a single day in real time, resulting in some of the most pulse-pounding days in television history.
 More than just a gimmick, the show wasn’t afraid to kill off key characters and Kiefer Sutherland’s Jack Bauer has since become a pop culture icon.
 Spin-offs Live Another Day and Legacy are also available on Star.

 A brand new Star original, Big Sky hails from David E. Kelley, creator of the acclaimed Big Little Lies.
 Based on murder mystery novel The Highway, Big Sky sees private detectives Cassie Dewell (Kylie Bunbury) and Cody Hoyt (Ryan Phillipe) join forces with Cody’s estranged wife and ex-cop Jenny Hoyt (Katheryn Winnick) to hunt a serial killer in Montana.

 Buffy The Vampire Slayer